This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Composting, the managed decomposition of organic matter, depends on the availability or the right proportions of carbon, nitrogen, water, and air.
-The speed of composting depends on how optimal the environment is for microorganism activity (bacteria, fungi, and actinomyces).
+The composting speed depends on how optimal the environment is for microorganism activity (bacteria, fungi, and actinomyces).

 Factors That Affect Composting Speeds